-a.
+b.
 Time and Task Plan and Position Descriptions

-Attach a Time and Task Plan Timeline (with an estimated start date of October 1, 2015) with each project goal, related objective, activity, expected completion date, and responsible person or organization; and Position Descriptions for key positions.
+Attach a Time and Task Plan Timeline (with an estimated start date of October 1, 2016) with each project goal, related objective, activity, expected completion date, and responsible person or organization; and Position Descriptions for key positions.
 Do not include materials not requested in this attachment; additional material will not be reviewed.

-b.
-Memorandums of Understanding (MOUs) and Letters of Support
+c.
+Memoranda of Understanding (MOUs) and Letters of Support